Guy A. Hanley, Assistant Professor

 M.A., Museum Science, University of Nebraska, Lincoln, 1997

-Guy Hanley is the Cyril Moore Science Center Curator of Collections.
-He specializes in scientific collections curation / management, with emphasis in entomology, paleontology, and biological specimen preparation.
-Besides caring for the numerous collections held by the CMSC, he also develops all exhibits in the CMSC museum, provides technical support for the Division of Science, and is the administrator of the CMSC webserver.
+Guy Hanley, assistant professor / curator of collections, specializes in scientific collections curation and management.
+Besides caring for the numerous collections held by the CMSC, he also develops all exhibits in the CMSC museum, provides technical support for the Division of Science, and teaches in the geology department.

-Other active projects include a faunal study of arthropods associated with small mammal burrows, acting as the local investigator for the national Emerald Ash Borer survey, and conducting studies of invasive xylophagus insects in cooperation with the Minot Forestry Department.
+Other active projects include faunal studies of arthropods associated with small mammal burrows, revisions of North and South American beetle species, acting as the local investigator for the national Emerald Ash Borer survey, and conducting studies of invasive xylophagus insects in cooperation with the Minot Forestry Department.

-Guy's teaching experience includes environmental and physical geology labs, entomology, and numerous presentations to other campus classes.
-Guy has served on the North Central Science Olympiad planning committee, is an advisor for AUGITE, the Minot State geology club, and currently serves on the board of the Northwest Art Center and the Minot Forestry Board.
+Guy's teaching experience includes environmental geology and physical geology labs, entomology, and numerous presentations to other campus classes.
+Guy has served on the North Central Science Olympiad planning committee, is a founding member of AUGITE, the Minot State geology club, and currently serves on the City of Minot Minot Forestry Board.

 Publications, Presentations and Research: